The LinkedIn bombing culture – Why mass mailings don’t work

 Most recipients ignore such messages or even react negatively, which further minimizes the chance of a subsequent successful business relationship.

-You could also say: Win one out of 200 contacts and possibly burn the rest.
+You could also say: Win one out of 200 contacts and possibly burn the rest. - Reputational risks: Companies that rely on mass mailings risk their reputation.

 LinkedIn users who repeatedly receive unsolicited and irrelevant offers tend to perceive these companies as intrusive and dubious and may even report them.